 This website was created by Peter K. Austin and Alan Dench.

-Alan Dench is Prof Vice Chancellor Humanities and Acting Provost at Curtin University, Western Australia.
+Alan Dench is Emeritus Professor at Curtin University, Western Australia.
 He was born in Carnarvon, and went to school with Yinggarda people.
 His research has focused on the general description of Australian Aboriginal languages with special emphasis on the languages of the Pilbara region of Western Australia.
-His work includes grammatical descriptions of four languages, field-based research on more than ten Western Australian languages, detailed historical and comparative analyses of these languages leading to discussion of methodological and theoretical issues in language description, reconstruction, typological comparison and temporal semantics.
+His work includes grammatical descriptions of four languages, field-based research on more than ten Western Australian languages, detailed historical and comparative analyses of these languages, leading to discussion of methodological and theoretical issues in language description, reconstruction, typological comparison, and temporal semantics.
 Other strands of work have included the investigation of the sociolinguistic context of contact between speakers of Australian and European languages in the early days of Australia’s European colonisation.
 He began fieldwork in the Gascoyne Region in 1978 with work on Yinggarda.